MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.8.md

 *Sales closing date.* A date contained in the Special Provisions by which an application must be filed.
 The last date by which you may change your crop insurance coverage for a crop year.

 *Second crop.* With respect to a single crop year, the next occurrence of planting any agricultural commodity for harvest following a first insured crop on the same acreage.
 The second crop may be the same or a different agricultural commodity as the first insured crop, except the term does not include a replanted crop.
 If following a first insured crop, a cover crop that is planted on the same acreage and harvested for grain or seed is considered a second crop.
-A cover crop that is covered by FSA's noninsured crop disaster assistance program (NAP) or receives other USDA benefits associated with forage crops will be considered a second crop.
-A crop meeting the conditions stated in this definition is considered to be a second crop regardless of whether or not it is insured.
+A crop that is covered by NAP or receives other USDA benefits associated with forage crops is considered a second crop.
+A crop meeting the conditions stated in this definition is considered a second crop regardless of whether it is insured.

 *Section.* For the purposes of unit structure, a unit of measure under a rectangular survey system describing a tract of land usually one mile square and usually containing approximately 640 acres.